HARINI791/lead-management-system/README.md

 - **Password**: `password123`

 ### API Testing
-Use tools like Postman or Thunder Client to test the API endpoints.
+Use tools like Postman to test the API endpoints.

 ## 🔧 Configuration